streamdaofun-coder/VoteFlow/README.md

 4. The room now shows verified with a badge + border.
 5. Bob holds 200k coins → he gains 2 votes.
 6. Carol holds 5M coins → she creates a proposal.
-7. The community votes → proposal passes → decision implemented.
+7. The community votes for 12 hours.
+8. The proposal closes → results are published → the next proposal in queue starts.

 ---